 Sugar ants are likely to attack other ant nests in the late spring when they’re exploring new territories to expand their population.
 These wars between ants often happen in public places because Tetramorium Caespitum is known to nest under pavements on the streets.
 In some areas, it’s common to observe thousands of dead ants while walking out because of this.

 Tetramorium Caespitum is 2.5 to 4mm in length and is usually black or dark brown in cases of lighter pigmentation.
 Workers may sting a person but cannot cause anything serious except minor pain at the moment of the sting.

 Newly morphed workers and queens are called alates and can fly.
 They are easy to recognise by their double size, compared to the workers of the same ant species.

-The sugar ant’s nuptial flight begins in the end of the spring and in the beginning of the summer.
+The sugar ant’s nuptial flight begins at the end of the spring and in the beginning of the summer.
 It’s the time when queens and workers start flying for the purpose of mating.

-All queens which mate successfully, shed their wings and start looking for a proper place to make a nest.
-They lay eggs there after digging a clausteral chamber.
+All queens who mate successfully shed their wings and start looking for a proper place to make a nest.
+They lay eggs thereafter digging a claustral chamber.

 Before the first generation reaches maturity, the queen takes complete care of the whole first offspring on her own.
 Later, the colony becomes autonomous.